Report

 Get the Veriff Deepfakes Report 2026

 Reinforce your fraud prevention strategy with data-driven insights into how 1,000 US respondents interact with synthetic media.
-Learn why seeing is no longer believing in the US market.
+Learn why seeing is no longer believing in the world’s largest digital economy.

 CCPA/CPRA